SwitchbackTech/compass-docs/docs/get-started/setup.md

    - Add the user's email to ConvertKit (if enabled)
    - Import events from the user's `primary` Google Calendar into MongoDB
    - Setup a sync channel to receive Google Calendar webhook notifications for the duration specified in the `.env` (if enabled)

-   To debug bug you'll encounter during signing in, visit the [troubleshooting page](../guides/troubleshoot)

 6. Try making a change to the frontend and backend code to confirm each service hot reloads